-If we engage in future acquisitions or strategic partnerships, this may increase our capital requirements, dilute our stockholders, cause us to incur debt or assume contingent liabilities, and subject us to other risks.
+We have engaged in and may in the future engage in additional acquisitions, strategic partnerships or in-licensing opportunities, that may increase our capital requirements, dilute our stockholders, cause us to incur debt or assume contingent liabilities, and subject us to other risks.

-From time to time, we may evaluate various acquisition opportunities and strategic partnerships, including licensing or acquiring complementary products, intellectual property rights, technologies or businesses.
+We have engaged in the past and may in the future engage in or evaluate various acquisition opportunities, strategic partnerships and in-licensing opportunities, including licensing or acquiring complementary products, intellectual property rights, technologies or businesses.
 Any potential acquisition or strategic partnership may entail numerous risks, including:

-- increased operating expenses and cash requirements; - · the assumption of contingent liabilities; - the issuance of our equity securities; - assimilation of operations, intellectual property and products of an acquired company, including difficulties associated with integrating new personnel; - the diversion of our management's attention from our existing programs and initiatives in pursuing such a strategic merger or acquisition;

-- retention of key employees, the loss of key personnel and uncertainties in our ability to maintain key business relationships; - risks and uncertainties associated with the other party to such a transaction, including the prospects of that party and their existing products or product candidates and marketing approvals; and - our inability to generate revenue from acquired technology and/or products sufficient to meet our objectives in undertaking the acquisition or even to offset the associated acquisition and maintenance costs.
+- increased operating expenses and cash requirements; - the assumption of contingent liabilities; - the issuance of our equity securities; - assimilation of operations, intellectual property and products of an acquired company, including difficulties associated with integrating new personnel; - the diversion of our management's attention from our existing programs and initiatives in pursuing such a strategic merger or acquisition; - retention of key employees, the loss of key personnel and uncertainties in our ability to maintain key business relationships; - risk of delay in receiving or the failure to receive anticipated benefits of any such transactions, or of facing unanticipated challenges; - risks and uncertainties associated with the other party to such a transaction, including the prospects of that party and their existing products or product candidates and marketing approvals; and - our inability to generate revenue from acquired technology and/or products sufficient to meet our objectives in undertaking the acquisition or even to offset the associated acquisition and maintenance costs.

-In addition, if we undertake acquisitions or pursue partnerships in the future, we may issue dilutive securities, assume or incur debt obligations, incur large one-time expenses and acquire intangible assets that could result in significant future amortization expense.
-Moreover, we may not be able to locate suitable acquisition opportunities, and this inability could impair our ability to grow or obtain access to technology or products that may be important to the development of our business.
+In addition, if we undertake acquisitions or pursue partnerships or in-licensing opportunities in the future, we may issue dilutive securities, assume or incur debt obligations, incur large one-time expenses and acquire intangible assets that could result in significant future amortization expense.
+Moreover, we may devote substantial resources and fail to realize the anticipated benefits of such efforts, or we may incorrectly judge the value of an acquired or in-licensed product candidate, technology or other asset.
+Any such failure to realize the anticipated benefits of any or all of our acquisitions, strategic partnerships or in-licensing opportunities in the time frame expected, or at all, could result in additional costs or loss of revenue.
+Furthermore, we may not be able to locate suitable acquisition opportunities, and this inability could impair our ability to grow or obtain access to technology or products that may be important to the development of our business.